Cambalache Forest Reserve

-Cambalache State Forest and Reserve (Spanish: Bosque estatal de Cambalache, also referred to as Parque nacional de Cambalache) is a nature reserve and one of the 20 state forests in the territory of Puerto Rico.
+Cambalache State Forest and Reserve (Spanish: Bosque Estatal de Cambalache, sometimes also referred to as Parque national de Cambalache) is a nature reserve and one of the 20 state forests in the territory of Puerto Rico.
 The Cambalache State Forest is located in the municipalities of Arecibo and Barceloneta in northern Puerto Rico.

 History

-The Cambalache State Forest was proclaimed in 1943 through a deal between the United States Forest Service and the Land Authority of Puerto Rico (Autoridad de Tierras) as part of a research program dedicated to the ecological and geological study of the island's Northern karst.
+The Cambalache State Forest was proclaimed in 1943 through a deal between the United States Forest Service and the Land Authority of Puerto Rico (Autoridad de Tierras) as part of a research program dedicated to the ecological and geological study of the island's Northern Karst Belt.
 The forest was first known as the Cambalache Experimental Forest.
 It was proclaimed a state forest in 1973.

 Description

 The forest reserve protects steep limestone hills known as mogotes, which are covered in patches of moist forests.
 The elevation ranges from 5 to 50 m above mean sea level.
 Average rainfall is 1479.8 mm per year, with the temperature varying from 23.3 to 27 C. Mogotes oriented northeast to southeast have humid northern and southwestern slopes but xeric tops.
 It has an area of 1,050 cuerdas (about 1,019 acres).

 The forest is divided into various forest units located throughout the municipalities of Arecibo (Factor, Garrochales, Miraflores, Sabana Hoyos and La Mano Farm) and Barceloneta (Benero and Palenque Farms).